sagemathinc/cocalc-doc/source/compute_server.rst

 If you are going to write code using CUDA libraries, choose the "Cuda Toolkit" image.
 If you want to accelerate PyTorch computations with a GPU, choose the "PyTorch" image.
 If you want to use SageMath, choose the "SageMath" image.
 Note that image selection does depend on the presence of a GPU.

 Adjust the hardware parameters according to your needs.
 Take some time to look over the options!
 You will be able to edit CPU and RAM when the machine is off (if it also has a GPU, currently it will have to be deprovisioned), so if you don't quite know what you need - make a guess!
 If it turns out that you need something more or less powerful, you can easily make an adjustment.
-For example, in this video William uses a machine with 60 CPU cores and 240GB of RAM to build SageMath from source in under 18 minutes:
+For example, in this video William uses a machine with 60 CPU cores and 240 GB of RAM to build SageMath from source in under 18 minutes:

 .. raw:: html

     <center><iframe width="640" height="360" src="https://www.youtube.com/embed/b8e8qq-KWbA?si=Y9N6ZtcVKo3fD9Fn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></center>

-After the build is done, William changes the machine type to have only 2 CPU cores and 8GB of RAM - such a machine is very cheap to run even 24/7!
+After the build is done, William changes the machine type to have only 2 CPU cores and 8 GB of RAM - such a machine is very cheap to run even 24/7!
 The disk size can be increased even when the machine is running.
 Unfortunately, you currently can't move the machine from one region or zone to another unless it is deprovisioned, and the prices do depend on the region - this will change in the future.

 Start your compute server!